1.0 Direction belongs exclusively to Physics

 5. The alignment of two points in space, or their mutual angular position, or orientation.

-consistently.
 Some emphasize a target, but lack an itinerary.
 Others have it the other way around.
-The

-tical theories.
-For example, what can Weyl mean when he states that ‘a curve preserves its direction
+mathematical theories.
+For example, what can Weyl mean when he states that ‘a curve preserves

-unchanged’ ( p.
+its direction unchanged’ ( p.
 115).
-Or what is the significance of Heidemann's statement that we can go around
+Or what is the significance of Heidemann's statement that we

-the Earth always in the same direction (p.
+can go around the Earth always in the same direction (p.
 71).
-Evidently, Weyl and Heidmann are not referring to a
+Evidently, Weyl and Heidmann are not

-Specifically, the examples offered by Weyl and Heidmann fail to meet the ‘straight’ requirement of the
+course’ definitions.
+Specifically, the examples offered by Weyl and Heidmann fail to meet the ‘straight’

 But is this really a problem?
 Doesn't it all boil down to the prosecutor's choice of definitions?

 It becomes a problem in Physics when we run up against misguided conclusions founded on such statements.

 Hawking claims that time points or flows in the ‘forward’ direction and depicts this parameter with a straight

 axis capped by an arrowhead that he says points towards the ‘future.’
 If the future is the ‘direction’ in which an